nddpj00/sup-sup-away/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content; including links to social media.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content; including links to social media and other external sources.
         3. As a First Time Visitor, I want to be able to interact with the site.
 Initiate controls and be given feedback.

      -  #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find information about paddleboarding in the UK.
-        2. As a Returning Visitor, I want to find information about where in the UK are good locations to paddleboard.
+        2. As a Returning Visitor, I want to find information about where in the UK are good, suitable locations to paddleboard.
         3. As a Returning Visitor, I want to know the requirements and equipment needed to paddleboard in the UK.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to find new locations to paddleboard as I become more experienced or how more equipment.
+        1. As a Frequent User, I want to find new locations to paddleboard as I become more experienced or have more equipment.
         2. As a Frequent User, I want to use the finder tool to help me plan my paddleboarding breaks.
         3. As a Frequent User, I want to be able to keep up to date with any social media activity relating to Sup Sup & Away!.